pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_misc.md

 # Utility Methods API for C# SDK

-The methods on this page are utility methods that don't fit into other categories.
+Utility methods that don't fit other categories.

 ##### Request execution

 Use try/catch with the C# SDK.
-Invalid parameters throw an exception.
-If the request reaches the server but fails (server error or network issue), error details are in the returned status.
+Invalid parameters throw exceptions.
+If the request reaches the server but fails (server error or network issues), error details are available in the returned status.

 ```
 1try